• Skip to main content

 • Add to frying pan with marge.
 Cook apples untill soft and starting to carmalize.

-• Add sugar and cloves, cook until sugar is well mixed in.
+• Add brown sugar and cloves, cook until sugar is well mixed in.

 • Allow apple mix to cool.
 Set aside ¼ of apple mix for ice cream topping